dhonn/schwab-python-api/README.md

 ## Overview

-Current Version: **0.3.5**
+Current Version: **0.0.2**

-The unofficial Python API client library for TD Ameritrade allows individuals with TD Ameritrade accounts to manage trades, pull historical and real-time data, manage their accounts, create and modify orders all using the Python programming language.
+The unofficial Python API client library for Charles Schwab allows individuals with Charles Schwab accounts to manage trades, pull historical and real-time data, manage their accounts, create and modify orders all using the Python programming language.

-To learn more about the TD Ameritrade API, please refer to the [official documentation](https://developer.tdameritrade.com/apis).
+To learn more about the Charles Schwab API, please refer to the [official documentation](https://developer.tdameritrade.com/apis).

 ## What's in the API